JonasWanke/chrono/chrono/README.md

 **⚠️ Work in Progress ⚠️**

 Chrono is a date and time package for Dart supporting all platforms.
-It offers strongly-typed data classes for timezone-independent (plain/local) date, time, and different durations based on the [proleptic Gregorian calendar], including:
+It offers strongly-typed data classes for timestamps, timezone-independent (plain/local) date and time, as well as different durations based on the [proleptic Gregorian calendar], including:

 - arithmetic operations and conversions
 - parsing and formatting for a subset of [ISO 8601], [RFC 3339], and [CC 18011:2018]